Saginaw Transit Authority Regional Services: Fixed routes

-These routes are available Monday–Friday 5:00 am to 9:00pm and depart every 60 minutes.
+These routes are available Monday–Friday 6:00 am to 8:00 pm, Saturday 8:00 am to 6:00 pm and depart from downtown every 60 minutes.

 Fares are $1.50 for general public, $.75 for riders 62 or older with identification, those receiving Medicare with ID, Silver Card (ADA/Disabled) and children under 42".
 Transfers are free, simply ask the driver when boarding.

 Other services

 STARS Lift is a curb to curb service available for disabled riders and seniors over 62 with ID.
-These rides can be scheduled up to two weeks in advance by calling 989.752.9526.
+These rides can be scheduled up to two weeks in advance.
 Fare is $2.75 each way with a gold card.

 STARS Express service is available 24 hours, 7 days a week for riders' round the clock needs such as jobs, medical appointments and groceries.
 These rides can be scheduled up to 24 hours in advance.
-This service is first come first serve, so we recommend calling as close to 24 hours in advance as possible.
-Call to schedule or for more information 989.907.4040 or 989.753.9526.
 These rides are $5.25 each way.